jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 # Evaluation

-## PHPA comparision with HPA for seasonal loads
+## Predictive Horizontal Pod Autoscaler (PHPA) comparision with Horizontal Pod Autoscaler (HPA) for seasonal loads

 ### Overview

-This experiment will run for 3 days and is designed to have the PHPA and HPA running in their own clusters.
+Aiming to validate the utility of the Predictive Horizontal Pod Autoscaler (HPA) for autoscaling a Kubernetes cluster with realistic data this experiment was created to provide a suitable comparison with the existing Kubernetes Horizontal Pod Autoscaler (PHPA).

+The experiment will involve both autoscalers managing an application that will experience varied levels of load.
+The experiment will seek to evaluate performance of the autoscalers in managing these applications; with latency results being used to determine effectiveness.
 Everything should be kept the same between the two autoscalers - they will both manage the same application, and the load will be managed by the same load testing logic.

 Each test will have have three elements, the autoscaler, an application to manage, and the load testing application.
 The autoscaler will be the only part